 - Nice to have bladed spokes at this price

-- Aren’t as light as comparable wheels (but they will cost you)
+- Aren’t as light as comparable wheels (but they cost much more)

 The Bottom Line: Bontrager Aeolus Pro 3 TLR Disc Wheels